-(i) Changes to Accounting Policies, including new or revised Australian Accounting Standards Applicable for the first time
+(i) Changes to Accounting Policies, including new or revised Australian Accounting Standards

+Applicable for the first time

-The accounting policies applied in the current financial year are consistent with those of the previous financial year except as a result of the following new or revised Australian Accounting Standards that have been applied for the first time in 2021-22.
+The accounting policies applied in the current financial year are consistent with those of the previous financial year.
+No new accounting standards have been applied in 2022-23.